Institutional Forex

 Institutional Forex Platforms

-Institutional Forex Trading Platforms include MT4, Thomson Reuters, Barclays BARX, Orex, and some others.
-These platforms use a fully customizable interface, advanced and integrated charting plus advanced order execution.
+Institutional Forex trading platforms include MT4, Thomson Reuters, Barclays BARX, Orex, and others.
+These platforms offer a fully customizable interface, integrated advanced charting, and sophisticated order execution capabilities.

 (1) Barclays BARX